spatie/laravel-permission/README.md

 ```bash
 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"
 ```

-The package assumes that your users table name is called `users`.
-If this is not the case you should manually edit the published migration to use your custom table name.

 After the migration has been published you can create the role- and permission-tables by running the migrations: